Threat Models and Whitewater River Paddling

 2. A Solid Plan and Threat Model is 🔑

-When preparing for difficult whitewater, paddlers study river features before ever getting to the put-in.
+When preparing for difficult whitewater, paddlers study river features before ever getting to the river (put-in).
 This comes from a collection of known information – what paddlers call “beta.”
 Beta is the aggregate knowledge from guidebooks, trip reports, gauge readings, and the guy at the gas station who’s lived on that river for forty years.
 Beta creates the initial mental threat model you use to avoid danger.

 After studying beta, you mitigate by planning according to least risky options.
-That might look something like “go river left at the first rapid to avoid the center rock ledge” or “portage the horizon line if the gauge is above 3.5 feet.”
+That might look something like I need to… “go river left at the first rapid to avoid the center rock ledge” or “portage the horizon line if the gauge is above 3.5 feet.”
 You haven’t seen the river yet.
 But you’ve built an initial model based on the best available information, and that model drives your first set of decisions.

 3. Update Your Threat Model 🧠